cherotich/maximum_creditscore/Readme.txt

+-how to use:

+1. Clone the github repository
+2. Open Terminal and run  "npm install" to install all the dependencies
+3. On the terminal run "streamlit run main.py"

 This is your Take-Home interview.
 This should take only a few hours at most.

 Kopo Kopo lends money to its customers who are mostly businesses.
 We use past Lipa na M-PESA transactions received by